Shubhangi-05/HELPING_HAND/README.md

 # HOW To run this web app.

 1) download the zip or clone.
+2) Remember the client or the ngo folder is actually in the master branch of this repo.
-2) make sure you have node.js installed and mongodb connected properly.
+3) make sure you have node.js installed and mongodb connected properly.
-3) run npm install
+4) run npm install
-4) cd ngo
+5) cd ngo
-5) again run npm install to install all the dependencies on the client side as well
+6) again run npm install to install all the dependencies on the client side as well
-6) finally run cd..
+7) finally run cd..
-7) then run npm run dev
+8) then run npm run dev
-8) withinh few seconds, your application will run.
+9) withinh few seconds, your application will run.

    Hope you like it! ;D